BenchaminDimitriu/Ecom22_TeamProject/README.md

 ## As a user I can:
 1. Registration, Login, Logout, 2-factor authentication (as per class instruction)

-• Order history
+2. Order history

-• Order tracking
+3. Order tracking

-• Customer service system (ticketing)/invoice
+4. Customer service system (ticketing)/invoice

-• Cart where client can add/delete/view details for items.
+5. Cart where client can add/delete/view details for items.

-• Checkout/payments
+6. Checkout/payments

-• Save/hold/watchlist item before bid/purchase.
+7. Save/hold/watchlist item before bid/purchase.
 As well as add and delete item from watchlist.

-• Bidder history (last bid)
+8. Bidder history (last bid)

-• Search bar
+9. Search bar

-• Navigation bar
+10. Navigation bar

-• Contact page (form) for the client to the store about any queries they have.
+11. Contact page (form) for the client to the store about any queries they have.

-• Pop-ad of new featured item
+12. Pop-ad of new featured item

-• Social media/About us page
+13. Social media/About us page

 ## As a seller and a user I can:

-• Products/Catalogue
+14. Products/Catalogue

-• Product details
+15. Product details

 ## As a seller I can:

-• Seller listing/sales tracking
+16. Seller listing/sales tracking

-• Search bar

-• Navigation bar
+17. Search bar and Navigation bar

-• Contact page (form) for the client to the store about any queries they have.

-• Pop-ad of new featured item
+18. Pop-ad of new featured item

-• Social media/About us page

 ## 4. Features(16):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)